crisoncode/crisoncode/src/content/blog/pair-programming.md

   - Pair programming
 ogImage: ""
 description:
-  Which is pair programming?
-How we can apply in our daily work?
+  What is pair programming?
+How can we apply it in our daily work?
 Pair programming can give a lot of value to a software development team.
 ---